 Advantages and disadvantages of The Couch Potato Portfolio

-- Has done really well compared to the overall market.
+- It has done well compared to the overall market.

-- Super easy to implement – only two funds and you’re done!
+- It is super easy to implement – only two funds, and you’re done!

-- Low draw-down because it has 50% in bonds.
+- The Couch Potato has low draw-down because it has 50% in bonds.

-- A great portfolio that you can later build upon using, for example, other model portfolios from Scott Burns.
+- It is an excellent portfolio that you can later build upon using, for example, other model portfolios from Scott Burns.

-- Many options for tweaking the asset allocation.
+- The Couch Potato has many options for tweaking the asset allocation.

 - The Couch Potato portfolio Lacks international exposure.
-To get international exposure you need to step up the ladder to the Margarita Portfolio.
+To get international exposure, you need to step up the ladder to the Margarita Portfolio.
 You could also look at one of the Three Fund Portfolios.

 - The 50% bond (TIPS) allocation can drag down your returns.

 The Couch Potato portfolios is a great portfolio.
 Simple and effective.
-The main difference between the Couch Potato portfolio and other 2 fund portfolios is that the Couch Potato portfolio uses TIPS as its bond fund, thereby hedging against inflation.
 Here are a few similar portfolios to the Couch Potato portfolios: